5 things to look for when booking a Tampa fishing charter

 #4 Look at reviews but also read into the reviews

-Reviews these days on google and TripAdvisor are very handy, but you cannot be sucked into the number of reviews that a company has.
+Reviews these days on google and TripAdvisor are very handy, but you cannot be sucked into the number of reviews.
 Look at the quality of the reviews and see if there was a reply to some by the captain himself.
 Unfortunately, people sometimes find ways to get reviews that may not be actual customers that have fished.
-If you read into the reviews a little bit you will be able to get a feel for the guide and know if the review was written by a customer.
+If you read into the reviews a little bit you will be able to get a feel for the guide.
+You will then know if the review was written by a customer.
 Here are a couple of great reviews left by customers recently.

-#5 Share your fishing charter experience with others when booking a successful trip
+#5 Share your Tampa fishing charter experience with others when booking a successful trip

 We are small one man operations and while the internet is a great source to get Tampa fishing charters it has become very competitive and the big time booking agencies are making it harder for the little guy to survive, If you have a good experience with a captain when fishing in Tampa bay make sure and share that experience with your friends.
 Spread the word both with friends and online through social media and reviews.
 I will tell you this will be greatly appreciated by any captain on the bay.
 I personally love to read a review from a satisfied customer.
 It makes the job all worth it.
 Tight lines and hope to see you soon.